hmmclean/Data-Visualization-Project_Project-3/README.md

 # Website Development

 ## WEBSITE Navigation
+- Once data was JSONified wireframes were created to contain the main navigation wiring, content containers, map containers, headers and footers.
+A main page was created as well as a main CSS for implementing color, styling and event specific handling, such as mozilla neglect.
+Once the main page was created other pages were created and modified to fit the page requirements.
+Images were created and added at this point.
+Once the page was built, functionality was added to populate the dropdowns, return map logic, reset the page and navigate away from the page.
+Other functionality was built such as background_logic.js and popup_logic.js to handle non-page specific requirements.

 * ROOT>
     * index.html - Main landing page
     * park.html - Park name search